jpgough/api-workshop/02-contracts/README.md

 Before we start it's important to scope what should have been done in lab 1 (in an ideal solution/world).

-* Tasks should have been created as a service and unit tested for accuracy
+* A `Todo` service should have been created and unit tested for accuracy
-* The Controller should have included tasks, and the behaviour we want to now test is the accuracy of the API.
+* The Controller should have included `Todo`, and the behaviour we want to now test is the accuracy of the API.
 * For contract tests we can (and normally would) completely mock out the service, given the simplicity of our service we will use the real thing.